Skip to content

 Spack has changed the YAML structure of spack.yaml between releases, therefore you may need to update the spack.yaml to work with your Spack instance.
 We will keep the Spack configuration file up to date with the most recent E4S deployment.

-You can find the template spack configuration by clicking here Shown below is the template Spack configuration for Perlmutter:
+NERSC provides a template Spack configuration on Github Shown below is the template Spack configuration for Perlmutter:

 # This is a Spack Environment file.